9dots/9dots.io-pages/OfflsfX.md

 Green | paragraph
 Red | image

 With the website labeled, the group should now start to write the HTML on the corresponding page.
 Make sure to point out to students that the start tag for the body is at the top but the end tag is at the very bottom of the page.
 Similarly for the divs the start tag should be at the top of the blue box and the end tag should be at the bottom with the paragraph and the image between them.
-An answer key is available here (link).

 ### RECAP:
 _What makes the **div** and **body** tag different from the ones that we have learned previously?_